-6.2.1.2.6 Location Survey
+6.2.4 Location Survey

 Following installation of the surface completion for each well, the wells will be surveyed for horizontal locations and elevations at top of casing, ground surface and well pad by a Tennessee-licensed surveyor.
-The top of casing elevation will be made at the reference point on the north side of the top of casing; the surveyor will not mark the wells in any way.
+The top of casing elevation will be made at the reference point on the north side of the top of casing and permanently marked or notched.
 Vertical coordinates will be based on the North American Datum, 1927 used for all survey data at DDMT.
 Horizontal coordinates will be provided in the Tennessee State Plane coordinate system.
 Accuracy for well locations will be within 0.01 foot for elevations and within 0.1 feet for horizontal coordinates.

-6.2.1.3 Well Installation Diagrams
+6.2.5 Well Installation Diagrams